 For latest news in Ghana, visit Graphic Online news headlines page Ghana news page

 “We are exceptionally excited also by the fact that a lot of the construction works will be done in Ghana.
-It will create a lot of jobs in because the fabrication and construction will all be done in Ghana.”
+It will create a lot of jobs in

 South Africa’s Deputy Minister for Transport, Sindisiwe Lydia Chikunga, who was present at the signing ceremony, stated that: “we are very excited, and we hope that, in due time, we will witness the construction in 2020.
 We wish you all the best in the feasibility period.”

 President Akufo-Addo (third from left) addressing the Ai SkyTrain consortium meeting